Current Status

 • Use case-based questions to explore provider decision-making

-VII.
-Decision-Making Capacity vs. Competence
+Objective #6: Decision-Making Capacity vs. Competence

 • Differentiate between specific decision capacity and global competence